Frequently Asked Questions

 Orders can be picked up at our warehouse.
 We do not mail uniforms.
 Our address is 1734 Republican Street, Honolulu, HI 96819.
 We are located in Kalihi, close to the 7-11 on the corner of Kalihi Street and Nimitz Highway.
 We are open Monday–Friday, 9am–5pm.
-Please call us at 808-843-1267 before your visit to make sure we will be in the shop.
+Please call ahead to schedule your pick-up 808-843-1267.
 We do not have a traditional storefront, and our warehouse can get very busy.
 We may also be out on the road working onsite or making deliveries, so please call ahead.

 Can I purchase uniforms in person?

 Yes!
 You can purchase uniforms in person at our warehouse.
 However, it is CASH-ONLY in the warehouse.
 If you wish to pay with your debit/credit card, please order through the website.
 Please call us before your visit to make sure we will be in the shop.
 We do not have a traditional storefront, and our warehouse can get very busy.
 We may also be out on the road working onsite or making deliveries.

 STATEMENT OF POLICY